vaugood/sfdx-fun/README.md

 # Playing with Screen Flow

-This project explores the various ways a developer can utilize screen flows.
+Exploring the various ways a developer can utilize screen flows.

 ## Invoke & Pass